 When you bank with a community institution, you help it contribute to the economy.
 This profitable cycle allows the bank to continue supporting local businesses and consumers.

 Community banks create cornerstones of commerce in cities all across the United States.
-If you want to experience the community bank difference, get in touch with Seacoast Bank for a free business checking offer.
+If you want to experience the community bank difference, get in touch with Seacoast Bank to see our small business banking solutions, including a free business checking offer.